zegl/kube-score/README.md

 	help	Print this message

 Flags for score:
-      --exit-one-on-warning             Exit with code 1 in case of warnings --help                            Print help
+      --enable-optional-test strings    Enable an optional test, can be set multiple times --exit-one-on-warning             Exit with code 1 in case of warnings --help                            Print help
-      --ignore-container-cpu-limit      Disables the requirement of setting a container CPU limit --ignore-container-memory-limit   Disables the requirement of setting a container memory limit --ignore-test strings             Disable a test, can be set multiple times --output-format string            Set to 'human' or 'ci'.
+      --ignore-container-cpu-limit      Disables the requirement of setting a container CPU limit --ignore-container-memory-limit   Disables the requirement of setting a container memory limit --ignore-test strings             Disable a test, can be set multiple times --output-format string            Set to 'human', 'json' or 'ci'.
 If set to ci, kube-score will output the program in a format that is easier to parse by other programs. (default "human")
-      --threshold-ok int                The score threshold for treating an score as OK.
-Must be between 1 and 10 (inclusive).
-Scores graded below this threshold are WARNING or CRITICAL. (default 10)
-      --threshold-warning int           The score threshold for treating a score as WARNING.
-Grades below this threshold are CRITICAL.
-Must be between 1 and 10 (inclusive). (default 5)
-      --v                               Verbose output
+  -v, --verbose count                   Enable verbose output, can be set multiple times for increased verbosity.
 ```

 ### Ignoring a test